-To view digital photo files stored on an optical disc or USB drive, select Photo from the Home Menu.
+To view digital photo files stored on an optical disc, USB or e-SATA drive, select "Photo" from the Home Menu.
 A file browser will appear to assist you in navigate the files and folders.

-The first step is to select the Data Disc or USB device that contains the photo files.
+The first step is to select the "Data Disc", USB or e-SATA device that contains the photo files.
 The player will take a moment to read the media and list the folders and photo files.

 In the photo browser, you can perform the following operations:

-- Press the UP/DOWN ARROW or PAGE UP/DOWN buttons to move the cursor and select photo files. - Press the TOP MENU button to move the cursor to the category menu in the top of the screen. - When a photo file is highlighted by the cursor, press the ENTER or PLAY button to start playback in a full screen slide show fashion.
+- Press the UP/DOWN ARROW or PAGE UP/DOWN buttons to move the cursor and select photo files. - When a photo file is highlighted by the cursor, press the ENTER or PLAY button to start playback in a full screen slide show fashion.